A.T. KEARNEY INTERVIEWS AND CULTURE

 Mergers and acquisitions are significant undertakings that hold unlimited potential coupled with a high risk of failure.
 A.T.
 Kearney aims to provide expertise through strategy, integration (for mergers), due diligence and divestitures to companies that need to navigate this process ensuring it results in significant shareholder returns.

 A.T.
-Kearney works collaboratively with companies to transform their operations in order to gain unprecedented competitive advantage.
+Kearney works collaboratively with companies to transform their operations in order to gain an unprecedented competitive advantage.
 They commit to going the nine yards with companies starting from strategy all the way to execution.
 Part of their commitment involves reducing costs, managing complexity and risks and improving supply chain performance.

 7. Organization & Transformation